 Best for: Embracing the cold, indoor activities, having an excuse to eat more carbs

-Sassy tip: Ensure you have a pair of comfortable and watertight boots to hit the sidewalks.
-Paired with snug wooly socks, you’ve got a New York City essential that will keep the cold and snow at bay.
+Sassy tip: Ensure you have a pair of comfortable and watertight boots to hit the streets.
+Paired with snug woolly socks, you’ve got a New York City essential that will keep the cold and snow at bay.

 Ferry to: Yung Shue Wan